Shirel25/Netflix-Dashboard-Analysis/README.md

-# 🎬 Netflix Dashboard Analysis
+# 🎬 Behind the Screens: A Netflix Data Story

 Welcome to the **Netflix Dashboard Analysis** project — an end-to-end data story built to explore, clean, and visualize Netflix's catalog in a compelling and interactive way.
 This project combines data engineering, SQL, API integration, and dashboard design using Power BI.